kadas-albireo/kadas-albireo.github.io/manual-new/fr/working_with_vector/expression.md

     transform        returns the geometry transformed from the source CRS to the dest CRS

-### Fonctions d’Enregistrement {#record-functions}
+### Fonctions d'Enregistrement <a name="#record-functions"></a>

-Ce groupe contient des fonctions qui permettent d’accéder aux identifiants des enregistrements.
+Ce groupe contient des fonctions qui permettent d'accéder aux identifiants des enregistrements.

     $rownum                  returns the number of the current row
     $id                      returns the feature id of the current row